Advertisement.

 Newton, Isaac

-Isaac Newton (1642-1727) was an English mathematician and physicist who invented calculus (simultaneously, but independently of Leibniz), formulated the laws of gravitation, investigated the nature of light (he discovered that sunlight is made of light of different colors), and the laws of motion: 1.
+Isaac Newton (1642-1727) was an English mathematician and physicist who invented calculus (simultaneously with, but independently of Leibniz), formulated the laws of gravitation, investigated the nature of light (he discovered that sunlight is made of light of different colors), and the laws of motion: 1.
 An object in uniform motion tends to remain in that state of motion unless an external force is applied to it (the Law of Inertia).
 2. A force causes a change in the velocity (acceleration) of an object (F=ma).
 3. For every action there is an equal and opposite reaction.
-Newton also improved the design of the refracting telescope (using an objective mirror, instead of a lens), and it is now called a Newtonian telescope.
+Newton also improved the design of the telescope (using an objective mirror instead of a lens), and it is now called a Newtonian telescope.

 nine